KeithRochester/Standard-Monitoring-Framework/README.md

   * Regular expression match stdout
   * Stdout is between thresholds

 Those last two are really powerful and are used like Swiss Army Knives for monitoring.
+Invariably application SMEs will have admin scripts or executables that we can use to monitor health.
+By not embeding them into SCOM MPs we can leave the maintenace of them to the application SMEs.
+Less work for the SCOM SME! 😊
 # Other Existing Monitoring i.e. Microsoft SQL, Windows/Linux OS, Windows Clusters etc…
 By setting the required registry keys and CSV entries it’s possible to include the health of other objects in the health of SMF business services.
 At the moment I’ve got discoveries for
 * Windows Server OS